|Page 14 of 18 - Clark Masts, over 67 Years Old in 2023 - Mast Guying Accessories|

 Australian users first saw these unique portable masts in the early 1960's courtesy of a antenna manufacturing company called Belling-Lee and the foresight of a gentleman working for them at the time, Frank Welsh.
 Frank went on, with others, to form his own company, Scalar Industries, in the late 1960's and brought the Clark Masts agency with him.
 Following Frank Welsh's retirement from Scalar in the mid 1980's GFS Electronics took on the Australian distributorship and continued to market Clark Masts in the Australia Asia-Pacific region until the company was closed in 2011.
 In 2012 a new company, started by Greg Whiter, who was previously Managing Director of GFS Electronics took over the Australian distributorship of Clark Masts.
 That new company is Portable Masts Australia Pty Ltd.

-Illustrated in this web page, for historical purposes, are a range of Vehicle Mounting accessory pages from Clark Masts late 1960's - early 1970's catalogue.
+Illustrated on this web page, for historical purposes, are a range of Guying Accessory pages from Clark Masts late 1960's - early 1970's catalogue.

 |Links to other pages in this article|